yogavarma11/EX03-Implementation-of-Simple-Linear-Regression-Model-Using-Gradient-descent/README.md

 ## DATE:

 ## AIM:
-To write a program to predict the profit of a city using the linear regression model with gradient descent.
+To write a program to implement the linear regression model with gradient descent.

 ## Equipments Required:
 1. Hardware – PCs